jenniferbacon01/CV/README.md

 - Object-oriented design and agile methodologies

+Makers has been a completely new and exciting way of learning for me.
+Self-led and teamwork focused, we have certainly faced a steep learning curve.
+It has helped me understand that with the right kind of approach, you can learn any language yourself.
+In week 6 for example, we were told to simply build an Airbnb clone in Javascript, a language that none of us had seen before - on Monday I didn't have a clue what "Node" was, by Friday we had a functional (but not pretty!)
+TDD'd website.

 #### University of Bristol (Sep 2008 - Jul 2011)

 Physics BSc (Hons) 2:1 (68%)

-Final year project “Stretching Molecules in a Computer” involved building a model of a polymer in C with my lab partner.
-Achieved a 1st (74%) and gave me invaluable experience working intensely on a project with a partner.
+My final year project “Stretching Molecules in a Computer” involved building a model of a polymer in C with my lab partner.
+We both achieved strong 1sts and had a lot of fun working together.
+Unbeknown to me at the time, this was my first pairing experience!

 #### Westminster School (Sep 2006 - Jul 2008)

 4As at A-level: Economics, Mathematics, Further Mathematics and Physics

+#### Alleyn's School (Sep 2001 - Jul 2006)

+8A*s and 2As at GCSE

 ## Experience